scientificideas/fabric/docs/source/test_network.md

 **Note:** The test network has been successfully verified with Docker Desktop version 2.5.0.1 and is the recommended version at this time.
 Higher versions may not work.

-**Note:** The test network has been successfully verified with Docker Desktop version 2.5.0.1 and is the recommended version at this time.
-Higher versions may not work.

 ## Bring up the test network

 You can find the scripts to bring up the network in the `test-network` directory